 Coarse wood shavings and offcuts, chopped prunings, dead leaves, dead bracken, straw, etc, both dry and partly decomposed, make an ideal mix.
 (See the section on tank maintenance on the Function and maintenance page for more details.)

-Keep green material to a minimum.
+Keep green material to an absolute minimum.
 You don’t want to encourage too much thermophilic decomposition because the environment will become too hot for the worms.

 Fine material like sawdust should not be used.
 It’s too fine, and will clog the filters.

-Once the organic material has been added, cover the surface with a layer of any or all of partially finished compost, animal manure and kitchen scraps.
+Once the organic material has been added, cover the surface with a small layer of any or all of partially finished compost, animal manure and kitchen scraps.
 The tank is now ready for worms.
+Partially finished compost is particularly good as it will contain many of the organisms your ecosystem will need.

 Adding the worms

 Worms can be sourced from any animal manure pile where they naturally congregate.
 (They may not be present in winter though or during droughts or periods of heavy rainfall.)
 They can be acquired mail order in many countries.
 The preferred species is Eisenia foetida, also known as redworm, brandling worm, panfish worm, trout worm, tiger worm, red wiggler worm, or red Californian earth worm.

-The initial number of earthworms you’ll need depends on how many people will be using the system.
+The initial number of worms you’ll need depends on how many people will be using the system.
 A 2011 study conducted in India by Yadav et al (*) found that the optimal stocking density of worms for the fastest reproduction and growth rate was 0.5kg worms/m2 (1lb per square yard).
 Since the tank is 1m2 in cross-sectional area, you can therefore start the vermicomposting toilet system with as little as 0.5kg worms.